ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 ### I. Motivation
-The main goal of the project is MVP development of a fully automated platform for recommending commercial real estate in Moscow from open sources.
+MVP development of platform for recommending commercial real estate in Moscow from open sources.

 ### II.
 Problem